CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 scores[3] = 51; // Add a new score
 ```

+## Exercise (5 minutes)

+* Create an array with the names of the people on your table
+* `console.log` out the names and how many people are at the table
+* Put someone from another table at the beginning of the array
+* Add someone else to the end of the list

 ## Array methods

 Do you remember how strings have special functions called methods?
 Don't worry if not!
 Here's an example to jog your memory: